sky-ecosystem/wh-lz-migration/README.md

 ## Migration functions

-Each of the above spells requires calling one dedicated function in the library.
-The init functions that take a struct as inputs are meant to be used on testnet as they allow specifying the relevant addresses for the pre-existing testnet wormhole deployment.
-The init functions that take a list of `address`, `bytes32` and integers as inputs are meant to be used in production as they use hardcoded values for the known mainnet wormhole deployment.
+Each of the above spells requires calling one dedicated init function in the library.
+The init functions come in two sets: variants of the functions meant to be used on testnet as they allow specifying the relevant addresses for the pre-existing testnet wormhole deployment and variants of the functions meant to be used in production as they use hardcoded values for the known mainnet wormhole deployment.

 ## Dependencies